stacyphillipsea/historicfloodlevels/README.md

 * API seemed to change how you get the readings, and can no longer construict it from the WIKSI ID
 * Figured out how to fix the URL and it is now able to go and get the readings and creat a data_dict in the same way as before
 * All the functions above the app appear to work and do not cause errors
+* Deals in 2 places with the river list returning multiple rivers (takes the first one)
-* Haven't tried running it to the app yet!
+* Works running it to the app!

 ## Things to remember to run in VSCODE